• Skip to primary navigation

 ingredients prepped in bowls

-• Whole Chicken Legs: I’m using whole legs.
-You can also use chicken thighs, drumsticks, or wings.
+• Chicken: I am using whole chicken legs, but you can also use any skin-on, bone-in chicken, such as chicken thighs, drumsticks, or wings.

 searing chicken legs in Dutch oven

-STEP 2: Reduce the heat to low, add the ginger, star anise, and cinnamon, and stir fry for 30 seconds.
-Add ⅔ cup of water to deglaze the pan.
+STEP 2: Reduce the heat to low, add the ginger, star anise, and cinnamon, and cook for 30 seconds.
+Add โ…” cup of water to deglaze the pan.

 adding sauce ingredients to Dutch oven